 Club Meeting Roles

-The success of a club meeting depends on the program participants.
-In Toastmasters, you learn by participating.
-There are many roles to fill and all meeting participants play an important part in making the club experience educational and enjoyable.
+The success of a club meeting depends on the participants.
+At each meeting, there are many roles to fill and they play an important part in making the club experience enjoyable.

 The purpose of the Ah-Counter is to note any overused words or filler sounds.